Dushyant98474839/Todo-Daily/README.md

 [https://todo-daily.onrender.com](https://todo-daily.onrender.com)

 ##
 Todo-Daily is a task management application that allows users to create, edit, delete, and organize tasks across three statuses: **Todo**, **In Progress**, and **Done**.
-The application features a drag-and-drop interface for moving tasks between columns, built with React and `react-beautiful-dnd` on the frontend and FastAPI with SQLite and JWT authentication on the backend.
+The application features a drag-and-drop interface for moving tasks between columns, built with React and `react-beautiful-dnd` on the client and FastAPI with SQLite and JWT authentication on the backend.

 ## Features
 - **User Authentication**: Register and log in with JWT-based authentication.